Every article you read about outsourcing will reinforce the fundamental reasons why more and more businesses are turning to it:

 We also have clients that committed to outsourcing primarily because other firms (that they know and admire) are already outsourcing to us.

 These “followers” certainly don’t lack core leadership or drive – indeed, they are often the larger businesses which take time to develop the ‘consensus’ required to make decisions.

-The good news is that with accounts receivable outsourcing the benefits don’t accrue only to the early adopters.
-So while there is a small opportunity cost to being “late to the party” there is still plenty to eat, drink and the band will continue to play!
+The good news with accounts receivable outsourcing the benefits don’t apply only to early adopters.
+So while there is a small opportunity cost to being ‘late to the party’ there is still plenty to eat, drink and the band will continue to play!

 Phew, this is beginning read like a Psychology 101 lecture.